-But since I carry a Philippine passport, I don’t have a visa-free access to most of Europe.
+But since I carry a Philippine passport, I don’t have visa-free access to most of Europe.
 Azerbaijan and Georgia in Eastern Europe and Kosovo in the former republic of Yugoslavia are the exception but getting to these places most likely require transit from countries that require a visa, and that there’s no direct flight from Hong Kong that I know of.

 In short, going to Europe requires a visa.
 The most popular option is to get a Schengen visa since it provides hassle-free access to multiple countries.
-Most of these countries have a consular presence in Hong Kong so applying for relevant tourist visa doesn’t require me to move out of the city.
+Most of these countries have a consular presence in Hong Kong, so applying for a relevant tourist visa doesn’t require me to move out of the city.

 My third visit to Europe in 2010 marked my first as a married man.
-This time, we applied for a Schengen visa at Spanish consulate in Wan Chai.
+This time, we applied for a Schengen visa at the Spanish consulate in Wan Chai.
 It was also the first time I booked hotel accommodation to support my application.
-I guess with Philippines’s link in history with Spain, our visa fee of 60 euros (HK$635) was waived.
+I guess with the Philippines’s link in history with Spain, our visa fee of 60 euros (HK$635) was waived.